-Nothing says ‘I love you’ more than whisking a partner away on a surprise break to a romantic North Wales’ holiday cottage.
+Nothing says I love you more than whisking a partner away to a romantic holiday cottage in North Wales.
 And there’s no better time to choose than St Dwynwen’s Day.

 St Dwynwen had hoped to marry the man she loved, Maelon Dafodrill, but was distraught when she found he was promised to another.
 Dwynwen prayed for divine help to ease her pain.

 In her sleep, she was visited by an angel who answered her prayers with a potion that she gave Maelon to drink which turned him into a block of ice.
 Horrified at what she had done, Dwynwen pleaded with God for three wishes to put her spiteful act of jealous revenge to right.

-She called on God to release Maelon from his frozen imprisonment, that God should work through her to protect all true lovers and that she should remain unmarried.
+She called on God to release Maelon from his frozen imprisonment, to protect all true lovers and that she should remain unmarried.

 In the evenings, you can dine out in style at one of many local award-winning restaurants or have a pint or two in a welcoming cosy pub.